Come to the Table Summit

 Every day, the impact of poor nutrition, obesity and hunger is evident in ProMedica patients throughout northwest Ohio and southeast Michigan.
 As a non-profit, Mission-based health system committed to community health needs, ProMedica believes there are many social determinants of health that correlate to population health.
 Food insecurity, instability and deprivation are among them, contributing to health disparities in our 27-county region.
 Hunger among children, seniors, pregnant women and other adults has an effect on all aspects of wellness; malnourishment exacerbates chronic disease and mental illness.

-We will update this web page as more details about the summit emerge.
+We will update this web page as more details about the regional summit in Chicago emerge.
 We hope to see you there.

 In The News

 Our Come to the Table initiative is making headlines.
 Learn more from the links below.

 A Broader Dialogue: Addressing Hunger for a Healthier Tomorrow– Huffington Post

 Getting to the Root of the Problem– Modern Healthcare

 Extending the Food Chain– Hospitals & Health Networks magazine

 Flower Market decides to freshen up the aisle

 – The Blade, Toledo, Ohio

 ProMedica combating hunger – The Blade, Toledo, Ohio